Can you get help keeping or moving to housing?

 - The regional nonprofit agencies listed in Appendix E. Contact the agency serving your local area.
 Among other resources, these agencies administer a program called RAFT (Residential Assistance for Families in Transition).
 The RAFT program helps eligible families keep housing, get new housing, or otherwise avoid homelessness.
-When funds are available, RAFT provides money for security deposits, first and last month’s rent, moving expenses, rent, utility, mortgage arrears, and other housing-related expenses for homeless families and families at risk of homelessness.
+When funds are available, RAFT provides money for security deposits, first and last month’s rent, moving expenses, rent, utility, and mortgage arrears, and other housing-related expenses for homeless families and families at risk of homelessness.
 RAFT may also be able to provide funds to prevent an eviction (called “upstream” funds).

 Families Experiencing Homlessness Who Are In Shelter.

 If your family is in EA shelter, you may get help finding housing from:

 - Your shelter provider, which is paid to help you find permanent housing.
 Shelter providers can connect you to HomeBASE Household Assistance.
 If you are in a motel, a HomeBASE worker should come to your motel and you can ask your F.O.R.
 Families worker for help.
 Families in shelter (including motels) may be eligible for the $10,000 in HomeBASE to help them move into housing.

 - Note: If you have an EA termination notice pending, you may not be eligible for HomeBASE until the termination is removed.
 Contact your local legal services office for help.

 - The DTA Relocation Benefit Program.
 DTA (separate from DHCD) will pay up to $1,000 to help get permanent housing for some families who are leaving a shelter or a teen living program.
 This benefit may be used for advance rent, security deposit, rent or utility arrears, moving expenses or other relocation costs.
 The relocation benefit is available through a DTA worker for:

 - a family receiving TAFDC or EAEDC who has been in emergency shelter for 60 days or more;